maruf-islam-joy/web-learning-project2/readme.md

 This is an attempt of building a simple portfolio website using HTML and CSS Flex.
-This the project I am trying to build after my <b
+This the project I am trying to build after my
->Day 4</b> of learning webDev.
+>Day 4 of learning webDev.

 I learned about basic CSS Flex and how we can use figma to build a website from a draft design.